renuka-fernando/sinhalese_language_racism_detection/README.md

 The created file can be found as `[root directory]/data-set/data-set.csv`.
 You can import this file to a spread sheet program and manually label tweets.
 The [**Excel file (xlsx)**](data-set/final-data-set.xlsx) used in this project can be found [here](data-set/final-data-set.xlsx).
 The exported CSV file from this program can be used for training the model.

 Place the final CSV file as `[root directory]/data-set/final-data-set.csv`.
+This is used to train the model.

 ### 3.6.
 Backup Mongo DB